GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

 ## Deploy Web Application

 The `sample-webapp` folder contains a simple Google App Engine Python application as the "system under test".
-To deploy the application to your project, first edit the `application` field in `workload-simulation/sample-webapp/app.yaml` with your desired application name.
-Then use the `appcfg.py` tool to upload the app.
+To deploy the application to your project use the `gcloud preview app deploy` command.

-    $ cd workload-simulation/sample-webapp
+    $ gcloud preview app deploy sample-webapp/app.yaml

-    $ appcfg.py --oauth2 update .
+**Note:** you will need the URL of the deployed sample web application when deploying the `locust-master` and `locust-worker` controllers.

-## Build Docker Image
+## Build Docker Image (Optional)

 The Docker image has been pre-built and uploaded to the [Google Container Registry](http://gcr.io) however if you are interested in making changes and publishing a new image, refer to the following steps.